AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 <a name="simple_style"/>
 ### Simple style

-Now, let's look how to create a simple style and apply it to the chart.
+Now, let's look how to create a simple for the chart.
 As we've already said style consists of several elements, here is an JSON structure:

 ```
 chart.area(data)